Article published on 29 January 2020

 Chrystel Delattre, City Councillor responsible for disability and accessibility in Vannes

-Proludic, strongly committed to the inclusion of all children in play areas, designed, created and installed the play area.
-The play equipment items meet the needs of children with all types of disability including motor, auditory, visual, cognitive and intellectual: wheelchair adapted swings, multi-activity structures with access ramps, wide platforms and play panels at ground level, audio and tactile play items, signs in braille and sign language, wraparound spring-mounted play items, trampolines… All were installed on a highly themed surface with contrasting colours and including raised areas.
+Proludic, strongly committed to the playground inclusion of all children, present in the sites designed, created and installed by us The play equipment items meet the needs of children with all types of disability including motor, auditory, visual, cognitive and intellectual: wheelchair adapted swings, multi-activity structures with access ramps, wide platforms and play panels at ground level, audio and tactile play items, signs in braille and sign language, wraparound spring-mounted play items, trampolines… The team installed these on a highly themed surface with contrasting colours and including raised areas.

-A sensory trail weaving its way through the play spaces has different surface materials (artificial grass, pebbles, balancing logs, brushed concrete, paving stones, etc.) and reinforces the fun appearance of the site, leading children to new tactile experiences and creating multiple stimuli for visually impaired children.
+A sensory trail weaving its way through the play spaces has different surface materials.
+The site uses artificial grass, pebbles, balancing logs, brushed concrete, paving stones, and more.
+This reinforces the fun appearance of the site, leading children to new tactile experiences.
+This design also creates multiple stimuli for visually impaired children.

 We are very proud to have been selected by the city of Vannes to create the Etang de Tohannic play area.
 At Proludic, inclusion is a key aspect of our philosophy because we believe that all children should have access to play and to the same play facilities.